-Homecoming means cheering on the Blue Devils, catching up with old friends and reliving great memories.
-But it’s so much more – a chance to learn about Duke’s world-changing work, to reconnect with affinity groups and clubs, to explore Duke’s ever-changing campus and to feel the energy of thousands of alumni who return for fall’s biggest weekend.
-Come be Forever Duke all over again.
+Homecoming means cheering on the Blue Devils, catching up with old friends, and reliving great memories.
+But it’s so much more – a chance to reconnect with affinity groups and clubs, to explore Duke’s ever-changing campus and to feel the energy of thousands of alumni who return for fall’s biggest weekend.
+And we've missed you!

 At Duke, much like everywhere, we are monitoring local conditions and the potential impact on Homecoming 2021.
 As we continue to navigate COVID-19 guidelines from Duke, Durham, Durham County, and North Carolina, we aim first to keep you and our community safe.